PythonRSAS/pythonrsas.github.io/_posts/2021-12-28-1-SAS-macro-variable-like-in-Python.md

 ### Keyword arguments
 They are defined with an "=" sign.
 This is common in both Python and SAS.

-# 2: When calling a function
+# 2. When calling a function
-I think this is unique to Python.
+> Can only supply it with exactly the same number of parameters as in function, and the same type I think this is unique to Python.
 And it can be confusing without an example.
-## Can only supply it with exactly the same number of parameters as in function

 <div class="code-head"><span>code</span>calling function.py</div>